jackworthen/port-checker-plus/README.md

 - 🌐 **For external scanning:** Use lower counts (50-200) to avoid rate limiting
 - ⚡ **For maximum speed:** Disable variable delays and use port randomization
 - 🧩 **For stealth:** Enable fragmented scanning with administrative privileges
+- 🏓 **Before scanning:** Use ping tool to verify target accessibility

 ---